-But few people realize that Chinese cars actually go much further back.
-These tiny archival photos are of the Jinggangshan, one of the very first Chinese cars.
+But few people realize that Chinese cars actually go much further back than the reworked Citroëns and Daihatsus of the 1990s.
+These tiny archival photos are of the Jinggangshan, one of the very first Chinese domestic cars.

-This car never really got beyond the prototype phase, but it was probably the first attempt at a car for actual people in China, rather than just a limo for Party elites.
+This little machine never really got beyond the prototype phase, but it was probably the first attempt at a car for actual people in China, rather than just a fancy limo for Party elites.

-In 1956, the same year the first Chinese trucks were made, plans began on several car projects that reached fruition about two years later.
+In 1956, the same year the first Chinese-built trucks were made, plans began on several car projects that reached fruition about two years later.

 The First Chinese Cars

-The first domestically-produced car in China was the 1958 Dongfeng CA71, heavily based on the 1954 Simca Vedette with a Mercedes-derived engine.
-The second was the Hongqi CA72, based on a ’55 Chrysler but with unique styling, which quickly replaced the CA71.
-Both were built in Changchun in Jilin province in the north by First Auto Works (FAW) which still exists today.
+The first domestically-produced car in China was the 1958 Dongfeng CA71, heavily based on the 1954 Simca Vedette with a Mercedes-derived engine shoehorned in.
+The second was the Hongqi CA72, based on a ’55 Chrysler but with its own styling.
+The latter quickly replaced the CA71, and both were built in Changchun, in Jilin province, by First Auto Works (FAW).
+The company still exists today.

 The two FAW cars were intended as transport for the Party elite and were built in tiny numbers.
 Just 30 CA71s were built before the car was dropped in favor of the Hongqi limos that would become China’s most familiar diplomatic cars for the next 30 years.

 Jinggangshan Takes Shape

-The Jinggangshan, made in Beijing by the Beijing Auto Works (BAW) – a former repair shop for military trucks, was far more ambitious – it was a small car meant to be used as taxis or by local officials.
+The Jinggangshan was made in Beijing by the Beijing Auto Works (BAW).
+This facility was a former repair shop for military trucks, and the little car was far more ambitious than the FAW projects.
+It was a small car meant to be used as taxis or by local officials, who were a lot more numerous than party elites.
 A production run of 10,000 was planned.
 That was small potatoes by global standards even then, but wildly ambitious in a country that had only produced a few dozen cars at the time of the car’s June, 1958 launch.

-Like the two FAW products, the Jinggangshan was based on a western car – the VW Beetle, after the engineers (which included students and professors from local universities in Beijing) decided the 2CV was inadequate.
+Like the two FAW products, the Jinggangshan was based on a western car, the VW Beetle.
+The engineers (which included students and professors from local universities in Beijing) settled on the Volkswagen after deciding that Citroën’s 2CV was inadequate.